 Annex R: Derived Datasets within the CDB

-As seen throughout this document, the CDB Specification provides all the means and mechanisms to populate all the simulation datasets without involving data duplication by using Industry Standards.
+By using Industry Standards throughout this document, the CDB Standard defines the means and mechanisms to populate all the simulation datasets without involving data duplication.
 However, there are situations where a specific dataset information type needs to be derived from another existing one in order to specialize further the information into another dataset type or form.

 This consideration becomes a grey area where the off-line tools’ capability and the run-time simulation clients’ performance levels enforces this data derivation.

-It is such a case with the Mip-Map data, Min-Max Elevation datat, Tile Presence data, RCS data, and Raster Material data for example.
+It is such a case with the Mip-Map data, Min-Max Elevation data, Tile Presence data, RCS data, and Raster Material data for example.